 Free VPNs may limit connectivity or inject advertisements into your surfing experience.
 However, they offer an increased level of security for most people.
 Free VPNs also tend to have lesser-quality traffic, including spammers, so if you post comments on blogs, you may be restricted.

 - Tor & Tor Browser (Not a VPN exactly, but can be.)

 The downside of a free VPN is how they use your data.
 Intent data could very well be sourced from free VPN users to surface search intent and marketing data.
 Free VPN providers, in therory, could also apply cookie-jacking networkwide and users wouldn’t know.

 Paid VPNs offer increased bandwidth and performance for users.
 They also offer support, just in case there are connectivity issues.
 They also offer a number of other exit nodes (IPs / servers) to connect to.
 Due to the higher barrier of entry, the traffic congestion is better for a better quality connection.

-When it comes to VPNs, I ultimately believe it is a great tool to use with your internet connection, especially if you use public wireless networks.
+When it comes to online privacy, I believe a VPN is an excellent way to protect your internet connection, especially if you use wireless networks.
 If you have client meetings in their offices and connect to their networks, it’s prudent to control your security and not permit others to monitor your connection.
 Should we need to use VPNs?
 Not ideally, but this is the world we live in and I’d rather take proactive measures to secure my data and not be the next victim.